transientlunatic/asimov/docs/source/olivaw/events.rst

 		    component: [1, 1000]
 		    q: [0.05, 1.0]

+.. todo:: Confirm that this works.

-In order to add these default data to an existing event we can use the ``olivaw event load`` command:
+In order to add these default data to an existing event we can use the ``asimov apply`` command:

 .. code-block:: console

-		$ olivaw event load GW170817 data.yaml
+		$ asimov apply -f data.yaml --event GW150914

 These will then be added to the event record in the ledger.